Import customer contact information into Wave quickly and easily using a CSV file.

 - Australian dollar: AUD

-If you don't specify a currency, whatever you have as your default currency will be applied for all of your customers.
-Or putting it another way: If you invoice all your customers in the same currency that you do your accounting, don't worry about the currency code — it will all work out on its own.
+If you don't specify a currency, whatever you have set as your default business currency will be applied to all of your customers.
+Or putting it another way: If you invoice all your customers in the same currency that you do your accounting, you don't need to worry about the currency code.